-- 4.1.9 The Assessment Group acknowledged an ongoing RCT, the MMIX trial, which compared CTDa with MP.
+- 4.1.9 The Assessment Group acknowledged an ongoing RCT, the UK Multiple Myeloma IX (MMIX) trial, which compared CTDa with MP.
 People were eligible to participate if they had newly diagnosed symptomatic or non-secretory multiple myeloma and had not received previous treatment for myeloma (other than local radiotherapy).
 The non-intensive pathway of the MMIX study was designed for older (generally 70 years of age or older) or less fit participants (who could be younger than 70), but strict age restrictions were not in place.
 The primary outcomes were overall survival, progression-free survival and response.
 Secondary outcomes included quality of life and adverse events. - 4.1.10 Some data from the MMIX study on overall survival, progressionfree survival, adverse events and health-related quality of life were not eligible for inclusion in the Assessment Group's systematic review because participants were randomised to receive either maintenance therapy with thalidomide or no maintenance therapy after they had completed first-line treatment.
-In response to a request from the Assessment Group, the MMIX trial management group provided data on overall survival, progression-free survival and response to treatment for participants who were excluded from the maintenance randomisation and for those randomised to receive no maintenance (that is, all people who received first-line only treatment were considered).
+In response to a request from the Assessment Group, the MMIX trial management group provided data on overall survival, progression-free survival and response to treatment for excluded from the participants who were maintenance randomisation in addition to those for participants who were randomised to receive no maintenance (that is, all people who received first-line only treatment were considered).
 The Assessment Group concluded that these additional data did not substantially alter the outcomes for the whole trial population because the data were immature and for a small number of patients.
 Although the data for participants receiving maintenance therapy were not included, the Committee considered very carefully data from the small number of participants who were randomised to receive no maintenance therapy.